Beaulieu-sur-Dordogne

 Beaulieu-sur-Dordogne ([boljø syʁ dɔʁdɔɲ], literally Beaulieu on Dordogne; Belluec) is a commune in the Corrèze department in the Nouvelle-Aquitaine region, central France.
 Beaulieu is a medieval city, originally dominated by its great abbey of St Pierre, of which only the abbey church remains.
 On 1 January 2019, the former commune Brivezac was merged into Beaulieu-sur-Dordogne.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 Geography

 Toponymy

 Beaulieu comes from the Latin "bellus locus", "lieu beau", a nice place to live.
 The inhabitants of Beaulieu are called by varies names: Beaulieusard, Beaulieurois, Bellilocien, Bellieurain, Bellilocois, Belliloquois, Belliloqueteux, Belliquière, Berlugan, Beloudonien.

 Location

 Beaulieu is in the south of the Corrèze department.
 It is located on the D940 road on the banks of the Dordogne river, south of the Limousin.
 Tulle is 37 km north.
 Brive-la-Gaillarde is 38 km away and Collonges-la-Rouge is 20 km to the northwest.
 Aurillac (Cantal) is 60 km to the east.